photoprism/photoprism/CONTRIBUTING.md

 to determine the cause of your problem.
 If you have a general question, need help, or an issue has not (yet) been clearly identified:

-- you are welcome to ask in our [Community Chat](https://link.photoprism.app/chat)
+- You are welcome to ask in our [Community Chat](https://link.photoprism.app/chat)
 - or post your question in [GitHub Discussions](https://link.photoprism.app/discussions

 ### GitHub Issues ###

-Never report a bug unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in [our source code](https://github.com/photoprism/photoprism):
+- All issue subscribers receive an email notification from GitHub for each new comment, so these should only be used for sharing important information and not for personal discussions/questions

-- [contact us](https://photoprism.app/contact) or [a community member](https://link.photoprism.app/discussions) if you need help, it could be a local configuration problem, or a misunderstanding in how the software works
+- We kindly ask you not to report bugs via *GitHub Issues* unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in [our source code](https://github.com/photoprism/photoprism)
-- this gives our team the opportunity to [improve the documentation](https://docs.photoprism.app/getting-started/troubleshooting/) and provide best-in-class support to you, instead of handling unclear and/or duplicate bug reports
+- When reporting a problem, always include the software versions you are using and other information about your environment such as [browser, browser plugins](https://docs.photoprism.app/getting-started/troubleshooting/browsers/), operating system, storage type, memory size, and processor

-- when reporting a problem, always include the software versions you are using and other information about your environment such as [browser, browser plugins](https://docs.photoprism.app/getting-started/troubleshooting/browsers/), operating system, storage type, memory size, and processor
+[Contact us](https://photoprism.app/contact) or [a community member](https://link.photoprism.app/discussions) if you need help, it could be a local configuration problem, or a misunderstanding in how the software works.
+This gives our team the opportunity to [improve the documentation](https://docs.photoprism.app/getting-started/troubleshooting/) and provide best-in-class support to you, instead of handling unclear/duplicate bug reports or triggering a flood of notifications by responding to comments.

 ## Submitting Pull Requests ##